nicolatarasca/nicolatarasca.github.io/_pages/about.md

 <b>Events</b>

-I coorganize the following events:
+I have recently coorganized the following events (see the <a href='https://nicolatarasca.github.io/events/'>events</a> page for more):

 - the <a href='https://geometryvcu.github.io/rgmmain/'>Richmond Geometry Meeting</a><br/>
   an annual event at VCU since 2021<br/>